turbot/flowpipe-mod-reallyfreegeoip/README.md

 ### Configuration

-This mod does not require and credentials.
+This mod does not require any credentials.

 Additional input variables may be defined in the mod's `variables.hcl` file that can be configured to better match your environment and requirements.